lara2302/deep_hedging/README.md

 The structure of the repository is as follows:

 * **colab** contains the execution scripts for several numerical experiments created with `Google Colaboratory` and includes some of the resulting plots.
+Use *Main_DeepHedging_vs_Traditional.ipynb* file to run code.
 * **deep_hedging** contains the functions that define the deep hedging model as well compute the likelihood ratio weights for the application of importance sampling.
 * **instruments** contains functions that price different options in different models or define the payoff function:
   * *EuropeanCall* = European standard call in the Black-Scholes model,